 To apply for Escadrille Louisiane, prospective participants must first submit a Teaching Assistant Program in France application (tapif.org) by January 15th and check the box indicating interest in the Escadrille Louisiane program.
 TAPIF will then send the results for all Louisiana applicants to the Consulat Général de France in New Orleans.
 Potential Escadrille Louisiane participants will then be contacted to schedule an interview.
 Prior to the interview, Escadrille Louisiane applicants will send an official college transcript and a letter of motivation as well as any other additional requested information to La Fondation Louisiane (735 Jefferson Street, Lafayette, LA 70501).
 This interview should take place in early March in Lafayette.

-The Escadrille Louisiane committee will select the 10 best candidates who will agree to dedicating the three years following their participation in the program to teaching French in a Louisiana school, In exchange, the program offers each participant coverage for the PRAXIS exams, round-trip airfare to France, a teaching stipend of approximately $1,000/month and pedagogical training.
+The Escadrille Louisiane committee will select the best candidates who agree to dedicate the three years following their participation in the program to teaching French in a Louisiana school.
+In exchange, the program offers each participant coverage for the PRAXIS exams, round-trip airfare to France, a teaching stipend of approximately $1,000/month and pedagogical training.

 Please contact the Education Department at Centenary College at 318.869.5223 or the Council for the Development of French in Louisiana (CODOFIL)at 337.262.5983 with any questions.